mathesh-me/high-availabilty-deployment-terraform/README.md

 ## Step 4: Creating Security Group

 We have to Set up a security group to control inbound and outbound traffic for our instances.
-Configuration files for this step can be found in [security-group.tf]((https://github.com/mathesh-me/high-availabilty-deployment-terraform/blob/main/High%20Availability%20Application%20in%20AWS%20using%20Terraform/security-group.tf) file in my repository.
+Configuration files for this step can be found in [security-group.tf](https://github.com/mathesh-me/high-availabilty-deployment-terraform/blob/main/High%20Availability%20Application%20in%20AWS%20using%20Terraform/security-group.tf) file in my repository.

 ## Step 5: Creating Target Group

 We have to create an Elastic Load Balancer target group to route traffic to instances within our Auto Scaling Group.
-Configuration files  for this step can be found in [target-group.tf](https://github.com/mathesh-me/high-availabilty-deployment-terraform/blob/main/High%20Availability%20Application%20in%20AWS%20using%20Terraform/target-group.tf) file in my repository.
+Configuration files  for this step can be found in [target-group.tf](https://github.com/mathesh-me/high-availabilty-deployment-terraform/blob/main/High%20Availability%20Application%20in%20AWS%20using%20Terraform/target-group.tf) file in my repository and also add the user data script file form [user-data.sh](https://github.com/mathesh-me/high-availabilty-deployment-terraform/blob/main/High%20Availability%20Application%20in%20AWS%20using%20Terraform/user-data.sh) .

 ## Step 6: Creating Load Balancer